 - First or Second Semester:

-- -Select a topic and advisor typically based on coursework completed in his/her class.
+- -Select a topic and advisor, typically based on coursework completed in his/her class.

 - -Write a pre-proposal (2 to 3 pages)

-- Discuss committee composition
+- -Discuss committee composition

-- -Submit the completed, signed Thesis Approval Form to the MCJ Coordinator
+- -Submit the completed, signed Thesis Approval Form to the MCJ Director

-- -Begin the IRB approval process
+- -Begin IRB approval process

 - Third Semester:

-- Enroll in 3 credit hours of the Thesis course (CJ 599)
+- -Enroll in 3 credit hours of the Thesis course (CJ 599)

-- -Draft a written proposal (10 20 pages).

-- -Conduct a formal proposal presentation to your committee.

--If approved, submit the signed proposal form and the written proposal to MCJ Coordinator and Department Head.

--Data collection, analysis and writing up results.

-- Select the Dean's faculty representative from outside the department - typically someone who is familiar with your topic/line of research
+- -Draft a written proposal (10 20 pages). - -Conduct a formal proposal presentation to your committee. - -If approved, submit the signed proposal form and the written proposal to MCJ Director and Department Head. - -Data collection, analysis and writing up results. - Select the Dean's faculty representative from outside the department, typically someone who is familiar with your topic/line of research - Fourth Semester: - -Enroll in 3 credit hours of the Thesis course (CJ 599) - -Finish writing the thesis - -schedule and pass the final thesis defense - -format and submit your completed thesis to the graduate school

-• Fourth Semester:

--Enroll in 3 credit hours of the Thesis course (CJ 599)

--Finish writing the thesis

--schedule and pass the final thesis defense

--format and submit your completed thesis to the graduate school.